flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

     // handle changes to memory.events
 }
 ```
-The `memory.events` file contains counters of times when different threshols are hit:
+The `memory.events` file contains counters of times when different thresholds are hit:
 ```
 low 0
 high 0